bredele/unix-philosophy/slides.md

 <br>
 <br>
 <div class="center">
-	Code that is graceful and clear is less likely to be break.
+	Code that is graceful and clear is less likely to break.
 </div>